 Leave/Vacation Options: Family Childcare Fees are annualized during registration for a two (2) week Leave/Vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for four (4) weeks of Leave/Vacation, pay a higher monthly fee than Families who chose the two (2) weeks fee option.
-The option chosen must be used during the registration year and cannot be carried over into the next year and cannot be carried over into the next year.
+The option chosen must be used during the registration year and cannot be carried over into the next year.
+The option chosen must be used during the registration year and cannot be carried over into the next year.
 Family Leave/Vacation must be taken in a minimum of five (5) consecutive work day increments.
 Families must provide two (2) weeks' notice prior to taking leave/vacation.
 Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.